 The main differences between this and the other popular model, Vertuo Next:

-• Pods bin is around the back, while it’s on the left-hand side on the Next.
+- The pods bin is located at the back, whereas it’s on the left-hand side on the Next.

-It’s probably partly that, but I think the main reason a lot of of us these days wouldn’t think of going out to buy electrical stuff like coffee machines from a shop, is that we understand we can usually get better deals online, and it’s basically so much easier!
+It’s probably partly that, but I think the main reason most of us these days wouldn’t think of going out to buy electrical stuff like coffee machines from a shop, is that we know we can usually get better deals online, and it’s just so much easier!

 The benefit of going to a Nespresso store though, of course, is that you can try their various machines while you’re there.
-It’s worth simply double checking with your local Nespresso Boutique before you go, although, that you can in fact try the coffee while you’re there, as that’ll depend on whether they’ve gone entirely back to typical or whether there are Covid restrictions in place.
+It’s worth just double checking with your local Nespresso Boutique before you go, though, that you can actually try the coffee while you’re there, as that’ll depend on whether they’ve gone completely back to normal or whether there are Covid restrictions in place.

 A Few Final Comments

-OK so that’s about all I’ve got to say about the perfect pod coffee machines, but extremely before I sign off – I’m going to address a few widely asked questions.
+OK so that’s about all I’ve got to say about the best pod coffee machines, but just before I sign off – I’m going to address a few commonly asked questions.

 Is Dolce Gusto Owned by Nespresso?